 Also of interest is that Norman has more people living here who work in computers and math than 95% of the places in the US.

 Norman is a very ethnically-diverse city.
 The people who call Norman home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Norman residents report their race to be White, followed by Asian.
-Important ancestries of people in Norman include Irish, English, French , and Scottish.
+The greatest number of Norman residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Norman include German, English, Irish, European, and French.

 The most common language spoken in Norman is English.
 Other important languages spoken here include Spanish and Chinese.